in Google Search Console on Blogger?

 4. Add a New Property in Search Console to Start Totally Fresh (Most Suspicious)

-If your blog previously used an old Google template (like Dynamic Views) with anchor-based or JaveScript redirects, Googlebot may still remember your old indexing failure.
+If your blog previously used an old template (like Dynamic Views) with anchor-based or JaveScript redirects, Googlebot may still remember your old indexing failure—even if you changed it to a modern template.

-Even after switching to a newer, SEO-friendly template (like Vtrick), Search Console may continue showing redirect errors, because the previously failed index attempt was cached.
-In this case, simply resubmitting the sitemap won't be enough.
+Even after switching to a newer, SEO-friendly template (like Vtrick), Search Console might still show redirect errors, this is often because a previously failed indexing attempt was cached.
+In that case, simply resubmitting the sitemap may not be enough.

-Therefore, go to Search Console, click [Add property], and re-register your blog using the correct URL prefix format.
+Therefore, go to Search Console through the official website, click [Add property], and re-register your blog using the correct URL prefix format.
 This helps Google treat your blog as a fresh, clean entity—and indexing errors often resolve shortly after.

 5. Request Indexing